LCA of carbon capture technologies

 • Systematic thinker and problem-solver oriented

-• Background: Chemical Engg, Material science Mech Engg, Computer Science, Energy Engg
+• Background: Chemical Engg, Material science Mech Engg, Energy Engg

 Supervision